 Comparing these examples will give you a good idea of how the company operates and if they’ll create a custom site truly personalized to your practice.

-2. Are your websites custom or templates?
+2. Are your website’s custom or templated designs?

 Your website is an extension of your office, so it’s crucial you stand out from your competition.
 If the company’s websites are templates, how are you going to stand out?

 A template website may be cheaper, but you may be at risk for duplicate content that doesn’t solve your patients’ problems.
 A custom website has custom design and content, which will look cohesive with your brand and message.
-When searching for a website company, you want to make sure they are looking out for your best interests and will work with you to set you apart from the dentist down the street.
+When searching for a dental web design company, you want to make sure they are looking out for your best interests and will work with you to set you apart from the dentist down the street.

 3. Are your websites responsive?